foobara/typescript-remote-command-generator/README.md

 version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Updating the test fixture manifest JSON files

+* answer-bot-manifest.json is created from the ai-rack project
+* auth-manifest.json is created from the blog-rails project
+* foobara-manifest is created from the playground-be project
+* detached-manifest is created from the todo-list-backend

+These were generated with http://localhost:9292/manifest?include_processors=true (or port 3000 for the rails ones)

 ## Contributing

 Bug reports and pull requests are welcome on GitHub